intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 The IETF has chartered the Internet Architecture Board to manage liaison relationships.
-Consistent with its charter {{!BCP39}}, the IAB acts as representative of the interests of the IETF and the Internet Society in technical liaison relationships with other organizations concerned with standards and other technical and organizational issues relevant to the worldwide Internet.
+Consistent with its charter {{!BCP39}}, the IAB acts as representative of the interests of the IETF in technical liaison relationships with other organizations concerned with standards and other technical and organizational issues relevant to the worldwide Internet.
 Liaison relationships are kept as informal as possible and must be of demonstrable value to the